aaronlifton/angular-socket-io-boilerplate/README.md

 ## Contact

-For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, http://expressjs.com/ and http://jade-lang.com/ are your friends.
+For more information on AngularJS please check out http://angularjs.org/ For more on Express and Jade, read http://expressjs.com/ and http://jade-lang.com/